clusterlink-net/clusterlink/design-proposals/policy-attributes.md

  reused to update project documentation, guides, and Frequently Asked Questions (FAQs).
 -->

-- How safe is it to rely in the requesting workload IP to obtain its attributes from the K8s API server?
+- How safe is relying on the requesting workload's IP to obtain its attributes from the K8s API server?
   Which attacks does this expose us to?
+Can workloads contain their own identity instead (possibly via a sidecar) and present these tokens/certs to the gateway in order to get access to specific resource?
 - What is the process of establishing the Gateway attributes?
 Are these attributes encoded in the Gateway certificate?

 ## Future Milestones